What is Proxy access?

 No. There is no automatic notification sent when a modification to those items is made.

-How can I reset my proxy's PIN?
+How can I reset my proxy's password?

-You may reset the PIN of a proxy by clicking the Reset Pin button on the Profile tab for that proxy.
-The proxy may also reset their PIN by clicking the Forgot PIN button on the login page.
+You may reset the password of a proxy by selecting "edit" for a specific proxy, then clicking the "Reset Password" button near the top of the page to the right of the proxy's name and email.
+The proxy may also reset their password by clicking the Forgot Password button on the login page.